otherJL0/icewatch/README.md

 cd icewatch
 ```

-Alternatively, if you have the [gh](https://github.com/cli/cli) command line tool installed, clone the repo with the following command:
+If you have the [gh](https://github.com/cli/cli) command line tool installed, clone the repo with the following command:

 ```bash
 gh repo clone lockdown-systems/icewatch